AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

    \frac{1}{2}(s_L + s_R),
    \end{cases}

+..
+NOTE the pieces are put together in a different way for the transverse terms in order to match up with EB.
+Need to look at this in more detail...

 .. _ebgodunov:

 EBGodunov
 ---------

-AMReX-Hydro has also implemented an embedded boundary (EB) aware version of the Godunov algorithm discussed above.
+AMReX-Hydro contains an embedded boundary (EB) aware version of the Godunov algorithm discussed above, although with fewer options available.
+This EB implementation employs a piecewise linear method (PLM) :cite:``, and always includes any forcing terms *after* the computation of the transverse terms.
-EBGodunov attempts to use fourth-order limited slopes where possible, as described in :ref:`EBslopes`.
+EBGodunov attempts to use fourth-order limited slopes wherever possible, as described in :ref:`EBslopes`.

 .. _pre-mac: